-- Pancreas protocol computed tomography (CT) scan: An x-ray machine linked to a computer takes a series of high resolution pictures.
+- Pancreas protocol computed tomography (CT) scan is a CT scan that focuses on the pancreas.
+CT uses an x-ray machine linked to a computer to take a series of high-resolution pictures.
 The computer puts the x-rays together to create images of the pancreas and other organs and blood vessels in the abdomen.

-- MRI/Magnetic Resonance cholangiopancreatography (MRCP): A magnetic resonance imaging (MRI) scan uses powerful magnets and radio waves to take clear pictures of the pancreas and bile ducts.
+- Magnetic Resonance cholangiopancreatography (MRCP) is a magnetic resonance imaging (MRI) scan that uses powerful magnets and radio waves to take clear pictures of the pancreas and bile ducts.
 No contrast dye or radiation is needed with MRCP.

-- Endoscopic ultrasound (EUS): A thin, lighted tube (endoscope) is passed through the patient's mouth and stomach into the first part of the small intestine.
+- Endoscopic ultrasound (EUS) uses a thin, lighted tube (endoscope) passed through the patient's mouth and stomach into the first part of the small intestine.
 At the tip of the endoscope is an ultrasound device.
 The doctor slowly withdraws the endoscope from the intestine toward the stomach to make images of the pancreas and surrounding organs and tissues.
-A biopsy may be taken during this procedure to confirm diagnosis.
+A biopsy may be taken during this procedure to confirm a diagnosis.

-- Endoscopic retrograde cholangiopancreatography (ERCP): After an endoscope is passed through the patient's mouth, stomach, and into the first part of the small intestine, a smaller tube (catheter) is passed through the endoscope and into the bile ducts and pancreatic ducts.
-Dye is injected through the catheter to the duct, and x-rays then show whether the ducts are blocked from a tumor or other condition.
+- Endoscopic retrograde cholangiopancreatography (ERCP) uses an endoscope passed through the patient's mouth, stomach, and into the first part of the small intestine.
+Then, a smaller tube (a stent) is passed through the endoscope and into the bile ducts and pancreatic ducts.
+Dye is injected through the catheter to the duct, and x-rays can show whether the ducts are blocked from a tumor or other condition.

-- Percutaneous transhepatic cholangiography (PTC): This procedure involves injecting a dye through a thin needle inserted through the skin into the liver.
+- Percutaneous transhepatic cholangiography (PTC) is a procedure that involves injecting a dye through a thin needle inserted through the skin into the liver.
 On x-ray, the physician can see whether the dye moves freely through the bile ducts, or whether they are blocked from a tumor or other condition.

-- Image-guided biopsy: This procedure obtains a small piece of the cancer under the guidance of imaging scans, such as CT, MRI and ultrasound.
-As a high volume center, our experienced physicians perform this accurately and expediently, allowing faster treatment planning.
+- Image-guided biopsy obtains a small piece of the tumor under the guidance of imaging scans, such as CT, MRI and ultrasound.
+As a high-volume center, our experienced physicians perform this accurately and expediently, allowing faster treatment planning.

-- Blood tests: Measuring the number of certain cells or the level of certain chemicals or other substances in your blood can indicate whether pancreas cancer may be present or assess your response to treatment.
+- Blood tests to measure the number of specific cells or the level of certain chemicals or other substances can indicate whether pancreas cancer may be present or assess your response to treatment.
 These may include:

-- CA 19-9: A blood protein that is measured at high levels in people with pancreas cancer.
+- CA 19-9, a blood protein that may be elevated in people with pancreas cancer.

-- Complete blood count: Too few or too many cells may suggest cancer, among other conditions.
+- Complete blood count will reveal whether you have too few or too many of certain blood cells, which may suggest cancer and other conditions.

 The Endoscopy Center

-Our Endoscopy Center brings together Advanced Endoscopy and Interventional Pulmonology services into one facility where more than 90 percent of procedures, including pancreatic cancer screenings, are performed on an outpatient basis.
+Our Endoscopy Center brings together Advanced Endoscopy and Interventional Pulmonology services into one facility where more than 90% of procedures, including pancreatic cancer screening exams, are performed on an outpatient basis.